-We believe that reconstructions of this kind are a very powerful way of communicating the history of our fantastically interesting church, and this will be virtually the only way to get an immediate understanding of the Anglo-Saxon church buried south of the current church once the excavation is over.
-The remains will be too fragile to leave exposed so for their own protection, once we have studied and recorded them thoroughly, they will have to be reburied.
+Many people are familiar with the sophisticated techniques now available to create virtual images of buildings.
+We believe that 3D digital reconstructions of this kind are a very powerful way of communicating the history of our fantastically interesting church, and this is almost the only way to get an immediate understanding of the Anglo-Saxon church buried south of the current church now that the excavation is over.
+The remains are too fragile to leave exposed to the weather, so for their own protection, once they were studied and recorded thoroughly, they were reburied beneath protective layers of geotextile and sand.

 We used laser scanning to obtain a complete 3D digital record of the whole church site inside and out.
 We then worked with the expert team at the Centre for the Study of Christianity and Culture (CSCC), based at the University of York, which has a wealth of experience working on and virtually reconstructing ecclesiastical sites across the country, to create 3D digital reconstructions.
 You can follow the link to explore some of their other projects on-line.